krambovic/Lumen/README.md

 3. Choose the connection mode: system proxy, VPN/TUN, or zapret DPI bypass.
 4. Select a routing preset and connect.

-WARP, WireGuard, and AmneziaWG configs are handled through TUN mode with `sing-box-extended`; regular VLESS, Trojan, Shadowsocks, and VMess links can be used through system proxy mode.
+WARP, WireGuard, AmneziaWG, Hysteria, Hysteria2, TUIC, Mieru, and MASQUE configs are handled through TUN mode with `sing-box-extended`; VLESS, VMess, Trojan, Shadowsocks, SOCKS, and HTTP links can be used through system proxy mode.

 ---